nyrahul/linux-kernel-configs/README.md

 <details>
   <summary>Adding a new distro</summary>

-Use following command to create a Distro/Kernel specific folder with the corresponding markdowns:
+ssh/login to the target Linux machine and run:
 ```
 curl -s https://lkc.rjed.in/ | bash -s
 ```